Is your Labrador Retriever the most gorgeous dog in the world? You’ve

 Golden Gate Lab Rescue is now part of a great program provided by Amazon called, Amazon Smile.

 Just click on the Get Started button below, sign in to Amazon and go shopping.

 0.5% of your order will be donated to GGLRR from Amazon!!!!

 Just think how that will help all the rescue dogs!!

 We are inaugurating a new fund designed to help with the expenses associated with rescuing senior, special needs and dogs that have chronic illness.
 Increasingly, we are seeing senior dogs and those that have chronic conditions that have gone untreated, being surrendered, dumped at shelters, or abandoned.
 Due to the shortage of space, most shelters will not put dogs with even minimal health issues up for adoption.
 The cost of treating these dogs is prohibitive on their limited budgets and they are not able to re-coup their costs through the adoption fees.

 Lab Rescue wants to be able to save more of these dogs, to get them the treatment they need and adopt them out to new homes where they will be loved and receive the care they need to remain happy and healthy.
 These dogs may have diabetes, Addison's disease, epilepsy or other chronic conditions, including severe allergies, that can be managed with regular vet care and (often inexpensive) medications.

-We hope you will be inspired to help these wonderful Labs by the stories of those we have been able to save and adopt to their forever families.
+We hope you will be inspired by the stories of the wonderful Labs we have been able to save and adopt to their forever families with your generous help.

 To donate, please follow the instructions on the Donation page and designate "Senior / Special Needs Fund"